sayanee/archives/_posts/2007-10-14-google-books.md

 published: true
 meta: {}
 ---
-if u love books... <a href="http://books.google.com/">Google Books </a>is surely a must for more information, a preview of particular books and even connecting with fellow book readers with your own set of book list!
+if u love books...
+[Google Books ](http://books.google.com/)is surely a must for more information, a preview of particular books and even connecting with fellow book readers with your own set of book list! love ir!

-love ir!